 They contain extra behavior settings specific to input fields.
 Ex: Completion of a step can be mandatory with the "Field is Required" option.

 Below, we highlighted the search bar where you can type in user information.

 Save and Preview your third step.
 It is the final step of our sample guide.

-If you are done with creating a guide, come back to the UserGuiding panel and refresh the page, find the guide created.
+If you are done with creating a guide, come back to the Guides section on the UserGuiding panel and find the guide created.